Antiarrhythmic agent

-Antiarrhythmic agents, also known as cardiac dysrhythmia medications, are a group of pharmaceuticals that are used to suppress abnormally fast rhythms (tachycardias), such as atrial fibrillation, supraventricular tachycardia and ventricular tachycardia.
+Antiarrhythmic agents, also known as cardiac dysrhythmia medications, are a class of drugs that are used to suppress abnormally fast rhythms (tachycardias), such as atrial fibrillation, supraventricular tachycardia and ventricular tachycardia.

 Many attempts have been made to classify antiarrhythmic agents.
 Many of the antiarrhythmic agents have multiple modes of action, which makes any classification imprecise.

 Action potential

 The cardiac myocyte has two general types of action potentials: conduction system and working myocardium.
 The action potential is divided into 5 phases and shown in the diagram.
 The sharp rise in voltage ("0") corresponds to the influx of sodium ions, whereas the two decays ("1" and "3", respectively) correspond to the sodium-channel inactivation and the repolarizing efflux of potassium ions.
 The characteristic plateau ("2") results from the opening of voltage-sensitive calcium channels.
-Each phase utilizes different channels and it is useful to compare theses phases to the most common classification system — Vaughan Williams — described below.
+Each phase utilizes different channels and it is useful to compare these phases to the most common classification system — Vaughan Williams — described below.